Nexmo/nexmo-developer/_tutorials/local-numbers.md

 > *Note*: Take a look at the [NCCO reference](/voice/guides/ncco-reference) for information on other actions available.

-Call your Nexmo numbers and check your application speaks the (imaginary) transport status for Chicago on one number, San Francisco on the other, and offers multiple options afterwards using the `input` NCCO action.
+Call your Nexmo numbers and check that your application speaks the (imaginary) transport status for Chicago on one number, San Francisco on the other, and offers multiple options afterwards using the `input` NCCO action.

 ## Prompt for Other Localities